 However, it has been available in cafes in Scandinavia, particularly in Sweden and Norway since around 2007, and while it has only been well known in the U.S for roughly the last five years, parts of Europe have been enjoying it for much longer.

-What Type of Coffee and Tonic is Best to Use?
+Type of Coffee and Tonic to Use

 Of course, when you are trying a new drink you want to taste it as it should be, therefore, quality ingredients are in order if you are going to be able to appreciate the full flavors of this drink.